open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 ### UC.KTS.05 Request To Delete Server Capsule

 **Context of Use**
-: Client requests the CSS to delete a server capsule.
+: Client requests the CCS to delete a server capsule.

 **Scope**
 CDOC2 Capsule Server (CCS)